Page 1: Biography

-This biography, written by Moira M. Long, was first published in the Dictionary of New Zealand Biography, vol 1, 1990.
+This biography, written by Moira M. Long, was first published in the Dictionary of New Zealand Biography in 1990.

 George French Angas was born on 25 April 1822 in Newcastle upon Tyne, England, the fourth child and eldest son of George Fife Angas and his wife, Rosetta French.
 George Fife Angas had taken over his father's thriving coachbuilding business, had established a shipping firm and expanded his financial and commercial interests, becoming chairman of the South Australian Company and the largest landowner in South Australia in the 1840s.

 Angas showed an early interest in natural history and drawing, but on completion of his education at Tavistock Grammar School he was required to work in his father's London office.
 Leaving this uncongenial position after a year, Angas studied briefly under the natural history artist Benjamin Waterhouse Hawkins before making a sketching tour of the Mediterranean in 1841, after which he published in 1842 A ramble in Malta and Sicily in the autumn of 1841.